- An Enrolled Agent is a tax professional specializing in tax preparation, planning, and problem resolution.

-How does one become an Enrolled Agent?
+How does a person become an Enrolled Agent?

-Only Enrolled Agents are required to demonstrate to the IRS their competence in all areas of taxation, representation and ethics before they are given unlimited representation rights before IRS.
+Only Enrolled Agents are required to demonstrate to the IRS their competence in all areas of taxation, taxpayer representation, and ethics before they are given unlimited representation rights before IRS.
 Attorneys and CPAs are licensed to practice in a specific state and may or may not choose to specialize in taxes.